Tina Knowles: Personal life and family

 On January 5, 1980, she married Mathew Knowles, a Xerox salesman who would later quit his job to manage Destiny's Child.
-The pair share two children: Beyoncé (born 1981) and Solange (born 1986).
-She filed for divorce from Mathew in November 2009, dropped the matter in 2010, then refiled in August 2011.
-She stated "discord or conflict of personalities" that prevented them from "reasonable expectation of reconciliation" as the reason for the divorce.
-The divorce was finalized in November 2011.
+The pair divorced in November 2011, and share two children: Beyoncé (born 1981) and Solange (born 1986).

 In the summer of 2013, she started dating actor Richard Lawson.
 Prior to dating, Knowles had been friends with Lawson for more than 30 years.
 They initially met through her friendship with his late sister.
 In a 2018 interview, Lawson stated that he had "always admired her from afar and up close too."
 The couple were married in Newport Beach, California on April 12, 2015.
+Knowles filed for divorce from Lawson in July 2023, citing irreconcilable differences, and it was finalized in 2024.

-Through her marriage with Lawson, Knowles became the stepmother of his daughter, actress Bianca Lawson, and his son, Ricky.
+Through her marriage with Lawson, Knowles became a stepmother to his daughter Bianca Lawson and his son Ricky.
 She also often refers to Destiny's Child member Kelly Rowland as her daughter, whom she helped raise from the age of 11 when Rowland began living with the Knowles family.
 In an open letter published by Time magazine in 2015, Knowles stated "I gave birth to two of you, but I have four incredible daughters" referring to Beyoncé, Solange, Kelly, and her niece Angie Beyincé.

 Knowles has four grandchildren, including Blue Ivy Carter.
 In addition to her grandchildren through daughters Beyoncé and Solange, she also considers herself a grandmother to Kelly's two children.

+In late 2024, Knowles was successfully treated for stage 1 breast cancer.